 To implement the aims and long-term purposes, as well as to promote interdisciplinary discourse on the two focus areas, the TN on Geopolitics and Security

-- Publishes annually The Arctic Yearbook - the first Arctic Yearbook was published in 2012, all published Arctic Yearbooks (2012, 2013, 2014 editions) can be found at: http://www.arcticyearbook.com/; call for abstracts is now open for Arctic Yearbook 2015.
+- Publishes annually The Arctic Yearbook - the first yearbook was published in 2012. all published Arctic Yearbooks can be found here;

-- Acts as a joint platform for discussion on (Arctic) geopolitics and (Northern) security in general, and particularly between the NRF and the UArctic and its’ thematic networks, as well as implements the interplay between science and politics, and that between senior and young researchers;
+- The TN acts as a joint platform for discussion on (Arctic) geopolitics and (Northern) security in general, and particularly between the NRF and the UArctic and its Thematic Networks.
+The TN also implements the interplay between science and politics, and between senior and young researchers;